pgupta56/docs/docs/k8s/core-concepts.md

 ---
 layout: default
-title: Core Concepts
+title: Core Concepts | Kubernetes
-nav_order: 2
+nav_order: 1
 parent: Kubernetes
 has_children: false
 ---
 # Core Concepts
-### Pods
+## Pods

 >Pod is a group of containers that are deployed together on the same host.
-For single process deployment artifact, we can generally replace the word "pod" with "container" and accurately understand the concept.Pods operate at one level higher than individual containers.
+For single process deployment artifact, we can generally think "pod" as a "container" to accurately understand the concept.
+Pods operate at one level higher than individual containers.

+- Represents as One unit
+- Not concern with routing
 - Containers in a pod are
-  - connected to facilitate intra-pod communication and Shared resources.
+  - connected to facilitate intra-pod communication and share resources. `localhost` with co-located container `PORT` can be used to communicate
   - Shares CPU, RAM , Network (Same IP but bound to different PORT) , Volumes (Mounts)
-- Use `localhost` with co-located container `PORT`
 - it enabled **Adaptor Patter** to suport common abstraction like Monitoring , Logging , Poroxy or Reusable Clients.

-**Commands**
-- View all Pods `kcs get pods` or event try `kcs get pods -o wide`
-- See a pod details  `kcs describe pod/<pod_name>` (Events , Resource alocated , Laster Run status etc.)

-**As we go through we will discuss**
-- Pods are created via Deployment , StatefulSet so that Self-healing , Auto Scaling and Rollup are handled via K8s
-- Health and Diagnostic check done by K8s.
-Usage of `livenessProbe` , `readinessProbe` and `startupProbe`
-- **Advanced** Gracefully stoping of container and enable preStop hook with 30s wait time `--grace-period=30`

-**Tips**
-- If application takes time on startup configure a [startupProbe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-startup-probes)

-### Create and Configure Basic Pod (Container)
+### Create a Pod

 ```yaml
 apiVersion: v1 #K8s API version (mandatory)